Craig Pugh is The Writing Dog

 Like coffee and cats?
 How about love in all its messy glory?
 Plenty of that in these poems, plus poems about poems and the frustration of writing.
 Notable for their emotional range, mirth and intensity.

-Ganja Tales - 2nd Ed. revised
+Ganja Tales - 2nd Ed.
+Revised

 These original old Omaha stories published in 2000 remain the only 420 literary short-story fiction you can find anywhere.
 Three new stories were added for this 2nd edition.